shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ## Design Requirements

-The DULT protocol should 1) allow victims to detect unwanted location tracking, 2) help victims find tags that are tracking them, and 3) provide instructions for victims to disable those trackers if they choose.
-These affordances should be implemented while considering the appropriate privacy and security requirements, 4) Avoid falsely flagging legitimate, co-owned, or nearby tags as threats, which could create confusion or unnecessary panic.
+The DULT protocol should 1) allow victims to detect unwanted location tracking, 2) help victims find tags that are tracking them while minimizing false positives (e.g., avoiding legitimate, co-owned, or nearby tags being misidentified as threats), and 3) provide instructions for victims to disable those trackers if they choose.
+These affordances should be implemented while considering the appropriate privacy and security requirements.

 ### Detecting Unwanted Location Tracking